 This function is an undocumented Excel function.
 It still exists in Microsoft Excel, but has been removed from Excel's help file and therefore seems to be no longer officially supported.

-To calculate the age of a person, enter his/her date of birth in cell A1 (e.g., 4/3/1970).
-In A2, enter the current date (e.g., 6/8/2004).
-Then use one of the following calculations:
+To calculate the age of a person, enter the date of birth in cell A1 (e.g. 4/3/1970).
+In A2, enter the current date (e.g. 6/8/2012).
+Then, use any of the following calculations: